DEAN WALTERS Founder, Managing Director

 Dean and Stephanie Blythe married in 2006, and currently live in San Anselmo, Marin County.

 Stephanie earned a BFA in fabric design from the Philadelphia College of Art (currently University of the Arts) in 1968, and an MA in Applied Psychology from The University of Santa Monica in 1988.
 Stephanie has enjoyed a lengthy and successful career with creations known as ‘Art Dolls’.
 Recognized as one of the finest artists in her field, Stephanie has created a body of work that has been exhibited internationally and can be found in celebrated private and public collections including the Musee Des Arts Decoratifs at the Louvre in Paris, The White House Christmas Tree and The National Museum of Toys and Miniatures in Kansas City.
-Learn more about Stephanie’s thirty-eight year career at her Website: stephanieblythe.com
+Stephanie is currently acting as board Secretary.
+Learn more about Stephanie’s thirty-eight-year career at her Website: stephanieblythe.com

 Stephanie also shares her time and energy with two influential organizations dedicated to the welfare of the international doll community.
 She is an Artist and Board Member of The National Institute of American Doll Artists (NIADA), and The United Federation of Doll Clubs (UFDC).